-Most business travelers know that they need to streamline what they’re carrying in order to make it through the Transportation Security Administration (TSA) security checkpoints at airports quickly and easily.
-If you’re a business traveler, the 3-1-1 rule for liquids should be old-hat to you by now.
+Most frequent travelers know that they need to streamline what they’re carrying in order to make it through the Transportation Security Administration (TSA) security checkpoints at airports quickly and easily.
+If you’re a frequent traveler, the 3-1-1 rule for liquids should be old-hat to you by now.
+According to the 3-1-1 guidelines, travelers are allowed to bring on most liquids—from shampoo to hand sanitizer gels—as long as they meet the requirements of the 3-1-1 rule.
+Typically this means you can carry up to six 3.4-ounce bottles of shampoos, contact lens solution, and other liquid necessities (3) as long as they are all contained within one zip-top bag (1) and are carried by one passenger (1).

 However, if you have something unusual that you’ve picked up as a gift for someone during your business trip or want to bring a little bit of food with you on the plane, there are certain items that are allowed through the TSA security checkpoints.